wp-plugins/dynamic-featured-image/readme.txt

 1. Unzip and upload the `dynamic-featured-images` directory to the plugin directory (`/wp-content/plugins/`) or install it from `Plugins->Add New->Upload`.
 2. Activate the plugin through the `Plugins` menu in WordPress.
-3. If you don't see new featured image box, click `Screen Options` in the upper right corner of your wordpress admin and make sure that the `Featured Image 2` box is slected.
+3. If you don't see new featured image box, click `Screen Options` in the upper right corner of your wordpress admin and make sure that the `Featured Image 2` box is selected.

 == Frequently Asked Questions ==
 = 1.
 The media uploader screen freezes and stays blank after clicking insert into post? =